Some useful terms

 master: this is the main code branch, equivalent to trunk in Subversion.
 Branches are generally created off of master.

-origin: the default remote repository that all your branches are pull'ed from and push'ed to.
-This is defined when you execute the initial git clone command.
+'ed to.
+This is defined when you execute the initial git clone

 unpublished vs. published branches: an unpublished branch is a branch that only exists on your local workstation, in your local repository.
 Nobody but you know that branch exists.
-A published branch is one that has been push'ed up to github, and is available for other developers to checkout and work on.
+A published branch is one that has been push

 fast-forward: the process of bringing a branch up-to-date with another branch, by fast-forwarding the commits in one branch onto the other.